Skip to content

 initialMeetApiKey (none) Initial API key for OpenVidu Meet.
 If not provided, no API key will be set and the user can set it later from Meet Console.

-instanceType "e2-standard-8" Specifies the GCE machine type for your OpenVidu instance.
+instanceType "e2-standard-2" Specifies the GCE machine type for your OpenVidu instance.

-bucketName (none) Name of the S3 bucket to store data and recordings.
+bucketName (none) Name of the GCS bucket to store data and recordings.
 If empty, a bucket will be created.

 additionalInstallFlags (none) Additional optional flags to pass to the OpenVidu installer (comma-separated, e.g., '--flag1=value, --flag2').

-For more detail you can check the variables.tf file to see more information about the inputs.
+For more details, you can check the variables.tf file to see additional information about the inputs.

 Warning

-It's important that you put the input variables with the same name as they appear in the table like in the next image.
+It's important that you enter the input variables with the exact same names as they appear in the table, as shown in the next image.

 Google Cloud Platform input variables